phpmyadmin/phpmyadmin/doc/faq.rst

 .. _login_bug:

-3.1 When using :abbr:`HTTP (HyperText Transfer Protocol)` authentication, a user who logged out can not log in again in with the same nick.
+3.1 When using :term:`HTTP` authentication, a user who logged out can not log in again in with the same nick.
 -------------------------------------------------------------------------------------------------------------------------------------------

 This is related to the authentication mechanism (protocol) used by